3lc-ai/3lc-examples/README.md

 additional example or improvement, please open an issue or create a pull request.

-Any contributions should be made in the `tutorials` and `data` folders only, other files and folders are maintained by the 3LC team.
+Any contributions should be made in the `tools`, `tutorials` and `data` folders only, other files and folders are maintained by the 3LC team.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ### Data